replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/changing-storage.md

 It is relatively common to initially allocate less (or more) storage than is required for an installation in practice.
 Some storage providers allow this to be done easily, while others require far more effort.

+This guide is not for changing the size of an individual PVC, but instead the storage of the entire PVC provisioner.

 # OpenEBS LocalPV